What is it?

 - you are a single person looking after a child under 16 before they're adopted

 - you are on maternity, paternity or parental leave

 - you are unable to work and receive Statutory Sick Pay, Incapacity Benefit or Severe Disablement Allowance

 - you are in full-time education (not university), aged between 16 and 20, and a parent

 - you are in full-time education (not university), aged between 16 and 20, and not living with a parent or someone acting as a parent

 - you are a refugee learning English - your course needs to be at least 15 hours a week, and you must have started it within 12 months of entering the UK

 - you are in custody or due to attend court or a tribunal

-If you are unsure if you are one of the people who can still claim income support (due to having a severe disability premium) please seek advice from the Financial Inclusion Team before claiming Universal Credit.
+If you are unsure if you are one of the people who can still claim income support (due to having a severe disability premium) please seek advice from the Tackling Poverty team before claiming Universal Credit.

 How do I apply?